sammyhenningsson/shaf/README.md

 ```sh
 curl http://localhost:3000/doc/post/rels/create-form
 ```
 This documentation is written as code comments in the corresponding serializer.
 See [Serializers](#Serializers) for more info.
+Before this documentation can be fetched, a rake task to extract the comments needs to be executed, see [API Documentation](#api-documentation) for more info.

 ## Generators
 Shaf supports a few different generators to make it easy to create new files.
 Each generator has an _identifier_ and they are called with `shaf generate IDENTIFIER` plus zero or more arguments.